pattonsgirl/CEG3120/Projects/Project1/Rubric.md

 2. [ ] How to associate the EIP with the instance
 3. [ ] Screenshot with instance details that validates configuration per project requirements

-## Part 3 - Instance Configuration ( / 5)
+## Part 3 - Instance Configuration ( / 6)

 1. [ ] Steps performed to `ssh` to instance
 2. [ ] Steps performed to change hostname of instance
 3. [ ] Screenshot of `ssh` connection with hostname changed in CLI prompt
+4. Security settings:
-4. [ ] Proof that Security Group is applying to instance per project requirements
+   - [ ] Proof that Security Group is applying to instance per project requirements
-5. [ ] Proof that Network ACL is applying to instance subnet per project requirements
+   - [ ] Proof that Network ACL is applying to instance subnet per project requirements
+5. [ ] Steps to install docker accurate to selected AMI

 ## Point Deductions - Penalty total: